NekoClaviS/CloudPhysician-Solution/README.md

 - GANs can be used to improve the image quality before detecting.
 - We can use fourier transform to decide the pipeline into which the images will be passed on.
 - We can deploy a better model on an EDGE device so that we can deploy it on CCTV footage.
+- We can have better models which would work for different,new types of monitors as well.